 I reached for a mild, white cheddar, but any mild cheese would work.
-Try Swiss or Monterey Jack too.
+Try Swiss or Monterey Jack or even a creamy feta.

 I’ve made a lot of burger buns trying to find one that is better than a store bought bun.
 I’ve landed on this pretzel roll from Test Kitchen kids.
-It’s easy to make and has great flavor, and is sturdy enough to handle any burger.
+It’s easy to make, has great flavor, and is sturdy enough to handle any burger.